 Directors are responsible for the preparation of financial statements which can provide a true and fair picture of financial position.
 Director0s are also requiring ensuring that the financial statements are as per the relevance framework of financial reporting.
 Further, directors are also responsible for the implementation of the necessary internal control which can enable the preparation of financial statements free from any fraud and error and does not contain any material misstatement (Arens, et. al., 2013).

-Auditors are responsible for obtaining the reasonable assurance on fairness and truthfulness of financial statements and to ensure that financial statements are not materially misstated whether due to fraud, error or irregularities.
-Auditors are also required to issue auditor report containing the opinion on the operations of BHP Billiton, internal control, risk management and other aspects required under the act.
+Auditors are responsible for obtaining reasonable assurance on fairness and truthfulness of financial statements and to ensure that financial statements are not materially misstated whether due to fraud, error or irregularities.
+Auditors are also required to issue auditor reports containing the opinion on the operations of BHP Billiton, internal control, risk management and other aspects required under the act.

 In the year 2015, Company faced the Samarco dam failure which is in Minas Gerais, Brazil.
-There was the release of mine tailings, flooding which resulted in charges for Company such as legal, advisory charges and loss of million amounted to $134 million (BHP, 2017).
+There was the release of mine tailings, flooding which resulted in charges for the Company such as legal, advisory charges and loss of million amounted to $134 million (BHP, 2017).
 Dam failure impacted the communities of Gesteria, Bento Rodrigues, and Paracatu and other downstream communities.
 Samarco has been jointly owned by BHP Billiton has an equity investment of 50%.

 Auditor has covered more on the financial statements and accounting but failed to put more light on the other non-financial information which can be material for the users of financial statements.
 The information in relation to the investment, divestment or risk management strategies could have also been stipulated in a more effective manner.

-The failure of Samarco dam seems to be under-reported.
+The failure of the Samarco dam seems to be under-reported.
 Although, Company has covered this material information in the annual report but failed to make it transparent.
 After such an incident, for an intended user, this information is extremely significant to understand the financial position of the Company.